bixb922/crank-organ/design_and_development/design_and_development.md

 # 22. A IOT crank organ

 I believe this is the only IOT crank organ there is.
 There is a module that connects to a website.
 Spectators can scan a QR code, have access to the tune list, and can request tunes.
-The microcontroller polls this website and adds the request to the setlist.
+The microcontroller polls this website and adds the request to the setlist automatically, showing the name of the spectator.

 Tune list and lyrics are also synchronized to this web site.
-The current tune, with info and lyrics, can be seen on the tune list.
+The current tune, with info and lyrics, can be seen in real time on the internet.

 # 23. Some metrics